aldertzomer/Microbial-Genomics-2022/_episodes/01_Introduction_study.md

 ### How to login

 Follow the instructions at as before.
 The server we will be using has ip address 3.139.141.189.
+Please login using SSH (exactly like before).
 Use of MobaXterm, PuTTY, ssh is recommended.

 ### Where are the files located